BlazeyCrazey/troll-button/README.md

 # troll-button
-a button that downloads a troll file
+A HTML Page that has a button that when clicked downloads a youareanidiot style exe

+# ONLY WORKS ON WINDOW